SayanSamanta-07/demo-delta/README.md

 # demo-delta
-This is a demo repo for Git &amp; github
+This is a demo repo for Git &amp; github.